Open-MBEE/exec-mmsri/docs/configuration.rst

 Storage Configuration
 ---------------------

+If aws s3 environment is used and s3.access_key and s3.secret_key are not defined, credentials will be taken according to the `aws default credential provider chain <https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html>`_.

   s3.access_key
     This is the access key for the S3 bucket.
-Required.
+Required (Optional if using AWS).

   s3.secret_key
     This is the secret key for the S3 bucket.
-Required.
+Required (Optional if using AWS).

   s3.region
     This is the region that the S3 bucket is located in.
 Required.